-If you missed the 2014 deadline, you do not need to wait another year to start working on HCIA program requirements.
+If you missed the 2015 deadline, you do not need to wait another year to start working on HCIA program requirements.
 Check out the curriculum below.
-All courses that do not have an HCIA designation can be taken before acceptance into the HCIA program.
+All courses that do not have an HCIA or HITP designation can be taken before acceptance into the HCIA program.
 Direct questions to email@example.com

 The Healthcare Information and Administration Program prepares the graduates for a career in health information management (HIM).
 A career in HIM offers you the potential to make a difference not only in the health of the community but also in your future.
 HIM professionals are the wizards who work behind the scenes to make health information available for real-time patient care and health-planning decisions.
 Getting to the facts quickly is imperative when you're in the business of saving lives.
 In today's fast paced health care system, the healthcare team's success depends on accurate, organized health information.